CannedKilroy/Loan-Prediction/README.md

 ### Project Overview
 -- ----
 With an estimated size of $153 billion dollars in 2022, the peer to peer (P2P) loan market is a viable alternative to traditional lending institutions for individuals seeking small loans.
-However, investors face challenges in assessing the creditworthiness of applicants due to the uncertainty of repayment, the lack of collateralization, and the minimum borrower information in the P2P markets.
+However, investors face challenges in predicting the likelihood of repayment or default due to the lack of borrower information in P2P markets and lack of collateralization.

-The Primary objective of this project is to **predict whether a borrower will defualt on their loan, based on the charecteristics of the loan and the borrowers financial standing**, allowing investors to better minimize credit risk.
+The Primary objective of this project is to **predict whether a borrower will repay or default on their loan, based on the charecteristics of the loan and the borrowers financial standing**, allowing investors to better minimize credit risk.

-The secondary objective is to explore ***whether a similar accuracy is achievable without the use of grey metrics such as fico scores.***
+The secondary objective is to explore ***whether a comparable accuracy is achievable without the use of opaque metrics such as FICO scores.***.
+This could lead to more inclusive and fair lending practices, as FICO scores can sometimes reflect biases.
+Furthermore, it would increase accessability to those who have a limited credit history or are otherwise misrepresented by tradiontal credit scoring methods, enabling investors to extend more loans.

-Both classical statistical methods such as Logistic Regression, and more complex machine learning models will be used.
+Classical statistical methods, such as Logistic Regression, and more complex machine learning models will be used, including:
-Including:
 - Decision Trees
 - Random Forests
 - XGBoost